mainmatter/mainmatter.com/_posts/2020-06-17-failing-and-winning-at-planning-software-projects.md

-When it comes to planning software projects on the macro level, there's two extremes – trying to plan everything up-front or accepting the impossibility of getting that right and not bothering planning anything at all.
+When it comes to planning software projects on the macro level, there's two extremes – trying to plan everything up-front or accepting the impossibility of getting that right and not bothering to plan anything at all.
 While most teams will find themselves somewhere in the middle between those two, it's still worth reviewing them in a bit more detail.